PluginCafe/cinema4d_py_sdk_extended/plugins/readme.md

 ## CommandData
 A data class for creating command plugins.
 (Previously known as menu plugins.)

-### py-cv_rss
+### py-commanddata_dialog

-    Creates a Dialog which display the latest RSS feed of Cineversity.
+    Creates a Dialog which display 2 buttons OK and Cancel.
-    Opens the web browser of the current displayed news when the user click a button.

 ### py-memory_viewer